-- 8-9.
-Removal of any significant tree from any lot in an R-1 land use district in the Bridle Trails subarea, pursuant to the provisions of LUC 20.20.900, now or as hereafter amended. - B. The following activities are exempt from the requirements for a clearing and grading permit-even if the criteria in subsection A of this section are exceeded: - 1.
-Agricultural crop management of existing farmed areas; - 2.
-Routine landscape maintenance, as described in LUC 20.25H.055\(C\)(3\)(h), now or as hereafter amended: - 3.
-Work needed to correct an immediate danger to life or property in an emergency situation as declared by the mayor or the city manager or his/her designee; - 4.
-Cemetery graves involving less than 50 cubic yards of excavation, and related filling, per each cemetery plot; - 5.
-Routine drainage maintenance of existing, constructed stormwater drainage facilities located outside of a critical area or critical area buffer, including, but not limited to, detention/retention ponds, wetponds, sediment ponds, constructed drainage swales, water quality treatment facilities such as filtration systems, and regional stormwater facilities that are necessary to preserve the water quality treatment and flow control functions of the facility.
-This exemption does not apply to any expansion and/or modification to already excavated and constructed stormwater drainage facilities; or - 6.
-Roadway repairs and overlays within public street rights-of-way for the purpose of maintaining the pavement on existing paved roadways, such that asphalt removal or milling does not expose more than 1,000 square feet of gravel base or subgrade.
-This exemption does not apply to curbs, gutters, sidewalks, utilities, new traffic calming devices, new roadways, or the widening of the paved surface of existing roadways. - C. An exemption from a clearing and grading permit does not exempt the person or property owner doing the work from meeting all applicable city codes, including, but not limited to, the storm and surface water utility code (Chapter 24.06 BCC), which requires that sediment and other pollutants be kept from the drainage system. - D. The director\Director may categorize clearing and grading permits by different types for administrative purposes, and different fees may be charged for different types.
+9. Removal of any significant tree from any lot in an R-1 land use district in the Bridle Trails subarea, pursuant to the provisions of LUC 20.20.900, now or as hereafter amended.

+B. The following activities are exempt from the requirements for a clearing and grading permit:

+1. Agricultural crop management of existing farmed areas;

+2. Routine landscape maintenance, as described in LUC 20.25H.055.C.3.h, now or as hereafter amended;

+3. Work needed to correct an immediate danger to life or property in an emergency situation as declared by the mayor or the city manager or his/her designee;

+4. Cemetery graves involving less than 50 cubic yards of excavation, and related filling, per each cemetery plot;

+5. Routine drainage maintenance of existing, constructed stormwater drainage facilities located outside of a critical area or critical area buffer, including, but not limited to, detention/retention ponds, wetponds, sediment ponds, constructed drainage swales, water quality treatment facilities such as filtration systems, and regional stormwater facilities that are necessary to preserve the water quality treatment and flow control functions of the facility.
+This exemption does not apply to any expansion and/or modification to already excavated and constructed stormwater drainage facilities; or

+6. Roadway repairs and overlays within public street rights-of-way for the purpose of maintaining the pavement on existing paved roadways, such that asphalt removal or milling does not expose more than 1,000 square feet of gravel base or subgrade.
+This exemption does not apply to curbs, gutters, sidewalks, utilities, new traffic calming devices, new roadways, or the widening of the paved surface of existing roadways.

+C. An exemption from a clearing and grading permit does not exempt the person or property owner doing the work from meeting all applicable city codes, including, but not limited to, the storm and surface water utility code (Chapter 24.06 BCC), which requires that sediment and other pollutants be kept from the drainage system.

+D. The Director may categorize clearing and grading permits by different types for administrative purposes, and different fees may be charged for different types.
 A clearing and grading permit may be issued as a component of a building permit, or other permit, rather than as a separate permit.
-The director\Director may require that single-family building permits and clearing and grading permits be combined.
+The Director may require that single-family building permits and clearing and grading permits be combined.

-Commented [TT29]: Revised to provide consistency with the Land Use Code and clarification for project applicants.

-Commented [TT30]: Housekeeping item.
-This is a duplicate of provision already in subsection A.

-- E. The director\Director shall specify what submittal and application materials are required for a complete clearing and grading permit application, including the type of submittals, the required level of detail, the minimum qualifications of preparers of technical documents, and the number of copies.
-The director\Director may administratively establish different submittal requirements for different types of clearing and grading permits.
-The director\Director may, as well, administratively waive specific submittal requirements if he/she determines them to be unnecessary, or the director\Director may require additional information if needed for review of an application. - F. A construction stormwater pollution prevention plan, if required, must be submitted with the permit submittal and application materials described in subsection E of this section. - G. As a condition of applying for a permit for a project that includes clearing and grading, the applicant shall allow the city to enter the subject property in order to evaluate the proposed clearing and grading.
+E. The Director shall specify what submittal and application materials are required for a complete clearing and grading permit application, including the type of submittals, the required level of detail, the minimum qualifications of preparers of technical documents, and the number of copies.
+The Director may administratively establish different submittal requirements for different types of clearing and grading permits.
+The Director may, as well, administratively waive specific submittal requirements if he/she determines them to be unnecessary, or the Director may require additional information if needed for review of an application.

+F. A construction stormwater pollution prevention plan, if required, must be submitted with the permit submittal and application materials described in subsection E of this section.

+G. As a condition of applying for a permit for a project that includes clearing and grading, the applicant shall allow the city to enter the subject property in order to evaluate the proposed clearing and grading.